raychuranirav/aws-bootcamp-cruddur-2023/journal/week1.md

 # This will run our backend via flask module of python
 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]
 ```
-* From the Dockerfile I tried to make an docker container to run our backend in order to do that I run following command
+* From the Dockerfile I made a docker container to run our backend in order to do that I run following command
 ```docker
 docker build -t  backend-flask ./backend-flask
 ```
-* Tried to run the container via following command
+* Ran the container via following command

 ```sh
 # This command is to run the docker will change the entrypoint to backend-flask via -it, remove the image after completing test/whene I exit via --rm,